yumminhuang/RES/README.md

        rtime date not null,
        image1 varchar(255),
        image2 varchar(255));
-`Reply` is a part the topic.
-After the user posting information about the house or apartment, some other users may be interested in the information, so we introduce a reply to allow user to ask or answer some question of the topic.
-We have id as the primary key, `uid` and `tid` are foreign keys.
+After the user posts information about the house or apartment, other users may be interested in the information, so we introduce a "Reply" table to allow user to reply to topics.
+We have id as the primary key, and `uid` and `tid` are foreign keys.
 The `uid` can identify which user post this reply and `tid` can specify which topic the reply belongs to.
-In this table, we introduce the reply time.
-As the same from the Topic table, we encourage users to put some images to make the reply more interesting.
+We also introduce the reply time.
+As the same with the Topic table, we encourage users to put some images to make the reply more interesting.

 Message Table: